- suitability to a public career

 VK: Sorry sir, I don't know.

-2m: What technology developments take place in
+2m: What technology developments take place in Hyderabad?

 2m: Can name the specific labs of DRDO here?